 Living in the national and ecological borderlands of Southern Arizona, the Rincon Group of the Sierra Club’s Arizona Grand Canyon Chapter is positioned to influence a diverse set of environmental issues in and around the Tucson metropolitan area.
 The Rincon Group was created in the 1970s and has grown steadily in scope and influence over the years.
 Today, the Group addresses several fundamental environmental challenges, including the effects of border security on the region’s landscapes, advancement of abundant renewable energy sources, water conservation and smart growth.
 Many of our initiatives focus on grassroots movements and rely heavily on the passion and dedication of the greater Tucson community and fellow Sierra Club members.

-Rincon Group programs are AT A NEW SITE from 7 p.m. to 8:30 p.m. on the second Thursday of the month.
-They are at UFCW (United Food and Commercial Workers Union), 877 S. Alvernon Way, Tucson.
+Rincon Group programs are from 7 p.m. to 8:30 p.m. on the second Thursday of the month.
+They are at new site: the Ward Three Tucson City Council Office, 1510 E. Grant Road.
 They are free and open to the public.

 First Quarter Outings 2016